ElliotOusley/CS362_Team_11_Project/Final_Report.md

 ### Elliot:

 #### 1. Communication:
+Throughout our project, we had some difficulties with communication.
+Eventually, we settled on a text group for communication and a Microsoft Team for files, announcements, meeting notes, and updates.
+Not having an effective method of communication made the first part of the project difficult, since we had to find each other in class to talk about important updates.

 #### 2. Coordination:
 Through this project, I learned the importance of coordination and keeping track of everything that must be done.
 There was a week where I forgot to sign up for a meeting, in which we had to schedule a last-minute meeting at a time when almost no team members were available.
 I took this mistake to heart, creating to-do lists and writing everything down, even if I believed I would remember it later.

 #### 3.

 ### Hau'oli: